Have a read through these pointers to learn all about the process of piloting your canal boat.

 Steering a boat with a wheel is like steering a car, but it’s more difficult to judge where your wheel should be for going straight ahead.
 Get to know the feel of the wheel and the rudder position before you set off.

 Using a tiller to steer is simple – as long as you remember that pushing to the right will make the boat head left and vice versa.
 Be patient and plan ahead – the boat will take a few seconds to respond.
+You have less steerage at very low power, the boat will respond more quickly to the tiller when the propellor is turning more quickly.

 Most boats pivot from a point about halfway along their length.
 That means you need to watch out for the front and the back.
 If you line up the front only and then try to turn into a narrow gap – a bridge or lock, for example – you risk hitting the side with the back of your boat.
 Watch out for currents or cross-winds pushing you off-course too.